Tanz0rz/haxe-fmod/docs/guides/core-api.md

 # Core API helpers

-`haxefmod.core` binds the FMOD Core API with the handle conventions of [Handles and results](handles-and-results.md).
+`haxefmod.core` is the lowest layer, under [FmodManager](fmod-manager.md) and `haxefmod.studio`.
+It binds the FMOD Core API with the handle conventions of [Handles and results](handles-and-results.md).
 Every method keeps its FMOD name.
 The [FMOD Core API reference](https://www.fmod.com/docs/2.03/api/core-api.html) with its Haxe tab describes each method.

 ## Where FMOD's objects live